23andMe vs AncestryDNA

 This is the DNA passed down to you by all of your ancestors.
 It gets mixed together with each generation, so it can’t tell you much about your family farther back than about six to eight generations.

-However, since that’s the period that many genealogists are most interested in, that may be all you need for now.
+However, since that’s the limit that most genealogists can find a paper trail, that may be all you need for now.

 23andMe offers a test bundle that not only includes autosomal DNA, but mitochondrial DNA (mtDNA) and Y-chromosome DNA (YDNA) as well.